opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 _Changed in version 22.3.
 Use of non-boolean values for this field is deprecated._
 - `timezone` (String) The timezone to use as represented in /usr/share/zoneinfo.
+- `updates` (Block, Optional) This module will install the udev rules to enable hotplug if supported by the datasource and enabled in the user-data.
+The udev rules will be installed as /etc/udev/rules.d/90-cloud-init-hook-hotplug.rules.

+When hotplug is enabled, newly added network devices will be added to the system by cloud-init.
+After udev detects the event, cloud-init will refresh the instance metadata from the datasource, detect the device in the updated metadata, then apply the updated network configuration.

+Udev rules are installed while cloud-init is running, which means that devices which are added during boot might not be configured.
+To work around this limitation, one can wait until cloud-init has completed before hotplugging devices.

+Currently supported datasources: **Openstack, EC2** (see [below for nested schema](#nestedblock--updates))
 - `user` (Block, Optional) The user dictionary values override the `default_user` configuration from `/etc/cloud/cloud.cfg`.
 The user dictionary keys supported for the `default_user` are the same as the users schema. (see [below for nested schema](#nestedblock--user))
 - `users` (Block List) List of users (see [below for nested schema](#nestedblock--users))